LIM Language, Integration, Media

 A social studies course, We are all migrants, encouraging critical thinking on migration, with variants for both migrant and upper secondary VGs students, including an online and face-to-face course pairing together upper secondary VGs and migrant students to produce digital stories.

-The project will work closely with LIM’s local school partners to ensure that both teachers and students are closely involved in the course development.
-The project’s multidisciplinary team are from NTNU’s Dept. of Language and Literature, Teacher Education, Interdisciplinary Studies of Culture and Education and Lifelong Learning.
+The project worked closely with LIM’s local school partners to ensure that both teachers and students were closely involved in the course development.
+The project’s multidisciplinary team are from NTNU’s Departments of Language and Literature, Teacher Education, Interdisciplinary Studies of Culture and Education and Lifelong Learning.

 Courses and learning resources